X-Mansion: Post X-Men: Schism

 After the events of X-Men: Schism, Wolverine and half of the X-Men return to Westchester, New York and the X-Mansion.
 The name of the school is now the Jean Grey School for Higher Learning.
-Its grounds are in fact a spawn of Krakoa the Living Island.
-In the first issue of Wolverine and the X-Men an entirely new school is built on the grounds.
+Its grounds are a spawn of the living island Krakoa.
+In the first issue of Wolverine and the X-Men, an entirely new school is built on the grounds.
 It is funded mainly with scientific advancements by the students and diamonds from Krakoa.